jazzband/tablib/docs/formats.rst

 data.

 The ``export_set()`` method supports a ``column_width`` parameter.
-Depending on the value you pass, the column width will be set accordingly.
-It can be either ``None``, an integer, or "adaptive".
+Depending on the value passed, the column width will be set accordingly.
+It can be either ``None``, an integer, or default "adaptive".
-If "adaptive" is passed, the column width will be unique for every column and will be calculated based on values' length.
+If "adaptive" is passed, the column width will be unique and will be calculated based on values' length.
 For example::

     data = tablib.Dataset()